Wasserstein Distributionally Robust Regret Optimization: Motivation and Problem Statement

-Another insight from Table \ref{tab:erm_dro_comparison} concerns the optimal order quantities $\theta$.
-The DRO strategy becomes more conservative as the uncertainty radius $\delta$ increases.
-The behavior of the DRRO strategy with respect to the uncertainty radius depends on the values of the prices $b$ and $s$ at which the newsvendor can buy and sell the newspapers.
-In our example above, the newsvendor can buy the newspapers cheaply at $b=0.1$ and sell them at a high price of $s=2$.
-Hence, in this scenario it would make sense to order more than the ERM policy as the potential upside is quite big when the demand turns out to be high while the downside is very limited if demand is low because the newspapers are so cheap and so ordering too much does not incur a big cost.
-Figures \ref{fig:theta_vs_delta_newsvendor} and \ref{fig:regret_vs_delta_newsvendor} show the order quantity and regret for the ERM, DRO and DRRO policies with respect to the uncertainty radius.
-As reasoned above, the DRRO policy actually becomes more aggressive as the radius increases while the DRO policy becomes more conservative.
-In terms of regret, the benefit of the DRRO strategy becomes clear and even the ERM policy outperforms the DRO strategy.
+Another insight from Table~\ref{tab:erm_dro_comparison} concerns the optimal order quantities $\theta$.
+The DRO strategy always becomes more conservative as the uncertainty radius $\delta$ increases.
+The behavior of the DRRO strategy is more nuanced and depends on the relationship between the selling price $s$ and the buying price $b$.
+In the present example, the newsvendor buys cheaply at $b=0.1$ and sells at a high price of $s=2$.
+Ordering more than the ERM policy is therefore natural: the upside is large when demand is high, while the downside from over-ordering is limited because the newspapers are cheap.
+Consistent with the order quantities in Table~\ref{tab:erm_dro_comparison}, Figure~\ref{fig:comparison_newsvendor} shows that the DRRO policy becomes more aggressive as the radius increases, whereas the DRO policy becomes more conservative.
+In a regime with a larger buying price, however, DRRO can also become more conservative as the uncertainty radius grows, as we show in the numerical experiments in Section~\ref{sec:experiments}.
+Thus, while DRO becomes more conservative as $\delta$ increases independently of the relation between $s$ and $b$, the direction of the DRRO response depends on this price regime.
+In terms of regret, the benefit of the DRRO strategy becomes clear in Figure~\ref{fig:comparison_newsvendor}, which plots the regret of the various strategies against the uncertainty radius: in this example, even the ERM policy significantly outperforms the DRO strategy.